sbhuvan455/FlashMart/README.md

    - NoSQL database used to store all product, user, and order-related data.

 4. **Firebase**
-   - Firebase is used as an object storage solution to store user-generated files, such as profile pictures and other media.
+   - Firebase is used as an object storage solution to store product images other media.

 5. **Stripe**
    - Stripe is integrated to provide a reliable and secure payment gateway for handling transactions.